 We advance Community Pharmacy sleep services to improve patient outcomes in Primary Care.

-We’ve come together to advance Public Health through better sleep; at the first healthcare professional / patient interaction: when a patient (or their partner) consults a pharmacist.
+We do this to advance Public Health through better sleep; at the first healthcare professional / patient interaction: when a patient (or their partner) consults a pharmacist.

 The volunteer board of the BSPSS are all active in their respective areas.
-With expertise from both sleep and pharmacy we work together in an unafraid manner to bring sleep knowledge to the ‘coalface’ of healthcare.
+With expertise from both sleep and pharmacy, we work together in an unafraid manner, to bring sleep knowledge to the ‘coalface’ of healthcare.

 We’re extremely fortunate to have an excellent team of honorary and scientific advisors.
-Please see their profiles below.

 MEET THE HONORARY & SCIENTIFIC ADVISORS